How the novel coronavirus has spawned novel law-making

 The task was only fulfilled by finding a new course up the mountain.

-First, government needed to agree to keep the sticky beaks of law enforcement agencies and other busybodies, well-meaning or otherwise, out of COVIDSafe data, by express exclusion in a bill sponsored by the Attorney-General’s Department, the department overseeing most law enforcement agencies.
+First, the government needed to agree to expressly exclude the sticky beaks of law enforcement agencies and other busybodies, well-meaning or otherwise, from COVIDSafe data in a bill sponsored by the Attorney-General’s Department, the department overseeing most law enforcement agencies.

 Second, the responsible federal authority needed to agree to take end-to-end responsibility for management of COVIDSafe app data on the mobile phones and that data as it passed all the way through to the State or Territory contact tracer.